 Use of characteristics of radiolocation, maritime radionavigation and meteorological radars

 The technical characteristics of some meteorological, radiolocation and maritime radionavigation radars operating in the bands between 5 250-5 350 MHz and 5 470-5 725 MHz can be found in Recommendation ITU-R M.1638.
-This information is used for the determination of the technical requirements of the DFS mechanism to be implemented in the WAS, which is identified as necessary to enable the introduction of WAS in the mobile service (to be considered in accordance with Resolution 736 (WRC-2000)) in these frequency bands used by radars.
-Specifically radars A-S are considered in development of DFS characteristics.
+This information is used for the determination of the technical requirements of the DFS mechanism to be implemented in the WAS, which is identified as necessary to enable the introduction of WAS in the mobile service in these frequency bands used by radars.
+Specifically radars A through S provided in Recommendation ITU-R M.1638 are considered in development of DFS characteristics.

-Table 2 gives the allocations of sub-bands of the 5 GHz range to the radiodetermination service:
+Table 2 of Recommendation ITU-R M.1638 shows the allocations within the 5 GHz range to the radiodetermination service.

-TABLE 2